 Anti-Racism Organizing in the Suburbs (AROS)

 Anti-Racism Organizing in the Suburbs (AROS) is a project of Community Change Inc (CCI).
 This project is rooted in the critical mass of suburban people who want to take collective action to dismantle white supremacy.
-The project’s goal is to help white people in the suburbs take action to dismantle white supremacy and participate in the larger struggle for collective liberation.
+The project’s goal is to work predominantly with white people in suburban locations to take action to dismantle white supremacy and participate in the larger struggle for collective liberation.

 The initial AROS project was a joint collaboration with Winchester Multicultural Network.
 The objective was to co-host a convening to create a “network” to coordinate actions, activities and develop an infrastructure that supports racial justice work in that region.

-On April 28th, 2018 over a hundred people from predominantly white suburban communities North of Boston participated in the first convening of groups doing anti-racism organizing work in the suburbs (AROS) at Melrose First United Methodist Church on Saturday, April 28th.
+The initial AROS event took place on April 28th, 2018, over a hundred people from predominantly white suburban communities North of Boston participated in the first convening of groups doing anti-racism organizing work in the suburbs (AROS) at Melrose First United Methodist Church on Saturday, April 28th.
 The goals of the gathering were to create greater capacity for movement building, improve alignment for joint campaigns, and strengthen shared resources for effecting systemic change in suburban communities.
 Organized by local residents committed to doing antiracist work and staff by Community Change, Inc. and the Winchester Multicultural Network (WMCN), the day’s events included a keynote by the well-known organizer and author George Lakey and workshops on a variety of topics highlighting systemic racism and inequity.